dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/exoprocesses/tellme/Setup-Instructions-Tellme_Tellus.md

 ### Run the Tellme/Tellus benchmark

 Now we can go ahead and try to run the benchmark.
-Checkout the relevent branch and change `benchmarks` directory.
+Checkout the relevant branch and cd to `benchmarks` directory.

 ```
-./benchmarks -i "tellus" -e "tellme <MyRunNameTag>  <ReferenceRunNameTag> <Path/to/reference-run/output> <Path/to/where/I/want/MyRun/to/be/outputted>
+./benchmarks -i "tellus" -e "tellme <MyRunNameTag>  <ReferenceRunNameTag> <Path/to/reference-run/output>" <Path/to/where/I/want/MyRun/to/be/outputted>
 ```
 Note that you have free choice when it comes to `<MyRunNameTag>` and `<ReferenceRunNameTag>`.